HaoMy-Tran/Data-analysis-exercises/README.md

 # Data analysis exercises
 ## 1. Project Overview & Dataset
 This project was a great opportunity for me to level up my data analysis skills, with a specific focus on Data Modeling.
-For this project, I wanted to challenge myself with architecting a solid Star Schema where the dataset does not have a clear relationships between tables
+For this project, I wanted to challenge myself with architecting a solid Snowflake Schema where the dataset does not have a clear relationships between tables

 A quick look at the data I worked with:
 <p align="left">